• Home

 This proposal impacts the Monongahela National Forest, Appalachian National Scenic Trail, Chesapeake & Ohio Canal National Historical Park, Harpers Ferry National Historical Park,Potomac Heritage National Scenic Trail and it will run parallel down the view shed of the Potomac River and will severely impact / destroy the scenic and historic value of these assets.

-The MARL/ Gore Doubs-GooseCreek project follows a portion of the same route as the 2010 PATH Transmission line (which was defeated) Through West VA and Virginia into Maryland.
+The MARL/ Gore Doubs-GooseCreek project follows a portion of the same route as the 2010 PATH Transmission line (which was defeated) along the Mt-Storm - Doubs transmission line through West VA and Virginia into Maryland.
 In 2010 National Park Service did a scoping analysis and an Environmental Impact Statement .

 In addition , the segment through Garrett and Allegheny Counties in Maryland expands the easements in Big Savage Mountain Wildland and Bear Pen Wildland by 200' and adds a new 200' easement through Dan's Mountain Wildland (See comments to the MD General Assembly below)